by Susan Flantzer © Unofficial Royalty 2019

 Frederik’s father King Christian VII suffered from mental illness.
 It is unknown if Christian VII’s mental illness was caused by the brutal treatment of his governor Christian Reventlow, possible porphyria inherited from his Hanover mother, or schizophrenia.
 Christian’s behavior wandered into excesses, especially sexual promiscuity.
 His symptoms included paranoia, self-mutilation, and hallucinations.
 It was becoming clearer and clearer that Christian could not fulfill his role as king.

 On a trip that had been arranged because it was believed that new environments could change Christian’s behavior, Christian became acquainted with the physician Johann Friedrich Struensee.
 Struensee was the first person who understood that Christian was seriously ill.
 When Christian came home from the trip, Struensee accompanied him and was employed as Christian’s personal physician.
 Because of Christian’s confidence in him, Struensee gained political power.
 He also became the lover of the ill-treated Caroline Matilda, whose marriage was less than satisfactory.
-When Caroline Matilda gave birth to her daughter Louise, no one doubted that Struensee was the father of the princess.
+When Caroline Matilda gave birth to her daughter Louise, no one doubted that Struensee was the princess’ father.

 Eventually, Dowager Queen Juliana Maria, King Christian VII’s stepmother, maneuvered a coup that would bring about the fall of Struensee and discredit Caroline Matilda.
 Juliana Maria arranged for King Christian VII to sign the arrest warrant of Struensee after she had already made the arrest in the name of the king.
 In 1772, Struensee was executed and Caroline Matilda was exiled to Celle Castle where she died in 1775 at the age of 23 from scarlet fever, without seeing her children again.
 At the time of their mother’s exile, Crown Prince Frederik was four years old and his sister Princess Louise had not yet reached her first birthday.

 After the fall of Struensee, King Christian VII’s 18-year-old half-brother Hereditary Prince Frederik became Regent and held that position until 1784 but Frederik’s mother Juliana Maria had the real power.
 As Crown Prince Frederik became older, he had no intention of allowing Hereditary Prince Frederik and his mother Juliana to continue their rule.
 In 1784, Crown Prince Frederik reached the age of legal majority.
 He somehow managed to get his insane father to sign an order dismissing Hereditary Prince Frederik’s supporters from the council and declaring that no royal order was legal unless co-signed by the Crown Prince, thereby deposing his stepmother and half-brother.
-Crown Prince Frederik then ruled permanently as Crown Prince Regent until the death of his father.
+Crown Prince Frederik then ruled permanently as Crown Prince Regent until his father died

 After Frederik became Regent, the Danish court began to search for a bride for him.
 A marriage to Frederik’s first cousin Princess Augusta, the daughter of King George III of the United Kingdom, was contemplated.
 However, King George III explained that after the terrible treatment of his sister Caroline Matilda, the mother of Crown Prince Frederik, he would never send one of his daughters to the Danish court.
 There was also speculation that he would marry a Prussian princess, a choice supported by his step-grandmother Dowager Queen Juliana Maria and her brother-in-law King Friedrich II of Prussia (Frederick the Great).